-Columns (4) through (6) look at the same issues for transitions from weak to strong executive constraints.
-Here, the reduced form in column (4) of Tables 2 and 3 shows a precisely estimated negative correlation between personal resilience as well as rallying-around-the-flag resilience and transitions to strong executive constraints.
+Columns (4)-(6) of Tables 2 and 3 look at the same issues for transitions from weak to strong executive constraints.
+Here, the reduced form in column (4) shows a precisely estimated negative correlation between personal resilience as well as rallying-around-the-flag resilience and transitions to strong executive constraints.
 With a personally resilient leader in place, the likelihood of such reform is 1 percentage point lower per year than with a non-resilient leader.
 With a natural disaster, the corresponding correlation is 1.5-2 percentage points.
-These are large numbers, given the reform activity which took place over the period of our data.
-To see this, note that there were 88 reforms towards strong executive constraints in our 6,486 country-year observations from 1875 to 2004 - i.e., the unconditional probability of reform is about 0.013.
+These are large numbers, given the reform activity that took place over the period of our data.
+To see this, note that there were 88 reforms towards strong executive constraints in our 6486 country-year observations from 1875 to 2004-that is, the unconditional probability of reform is about 0.013.
 Our estimated coefficients are thus on the same order of magnitude as this unconditional probability.

-Column (5) parallels column (3) and shows a negative and significant correlation between resilience and turnover.
+Column (5) of Tables 2 and 3 parallels column (3) and shows a negative and significant correlation between resilience and turnover.
 As in column (3) of Table 2, we find that older and longer-serving leaders are more likely to leave office in any given year.
 Column (6) shows, in line with the theoretical prediction, that higher turnover is associated with a higher probability of a reform towards strong executive constraints.
 The estimated coefficient is quite precisely estimated.17

 Taken together, the results in Tables 2 and 3 are consistent with a structural interpretation of the evidence, in line with our model.
-A country with weak executive constraints ruled by a leader with greater resilience - due to personal characteristics or circumstance - is less likely to introduce strong executive constraints, an effect which runs through lower expected turnover.18
+A country with weak executive constraints ruled by a leader with greater resilience-due to personal characteristics or